Homeschooling in NSW 2023 – Your Common Questions Answered

 - Sydney South 211

 - Sydney East & CBD 91

 This recent article in the Sydney Morning Herald discusses the 2022 trends in homeschooling in NSW.

-The Unofficial Guide To Homeschooling in NSW 2021
+Why I Wrote The Unofficial Guide To Homeschooling in NSW

 Let me put your mind at ease, demystify the process for homeschooling in NSW and break down the esoteric language into words regular folk like us understand.

 By the way before I tell you what I know, I want to make it clear that this isn’t legal advice.
 I’m just sharing what I’ve observed.
-If you want the official guide on homeschooling in NSW from NESA you can download it here.
+Look here for the official guide on homeschooling in NSW from NESA.